naseem-shawarba/Dive_Surf_Enterprise_Integration/README.md

 This repository contains a solution for integrating multiple systems using Apache Camel, a Java-based integration framework, along with Apache ActiveMQ, an open-source message broker.
 The solution implements various Enterprise Application Integration patterns to facilitate communication between different components.

-The integration scenario revolves around Dive-Surf Inc., a company specializing in surfboards and diving suits.
+The integration scenario revolves around Dive-Surf Co., a company specializing in surfboards and diving suits.
 The integrated systems enable customers to place orders for surfboards and diving suits seamlessly.

 ## Overview